bcolas/pentaho-cassandra-plugin/README.md

 It is a plugin for the Pentaho Kettle engine which can be used within Pentaho Data Integration (Kettle), Pentaho Reporting, and the Pentaho BI Platform.

-This plugin is based on https://github.com/AutSoft/pentaho-cassandra-connector I added :
+This plugin is based on https://github.com/AutSoft/pentaho-cassandra-connector

+I adapt it to be compatible with PDI 6.x and build it this ant.

+I added :
 - Management of null values in output steps (Not inserting null with dynamic INSERT statements)
 - Management of all CQL datatypes